A list of community organizations and government agencies supporting children and families in Prince Edward County.

 - Children’s Mental Health Services offer a range of in-home, residential, and community-based services for children and their families in Prince Edward County.

 - Addictions and Mental Health Services Hastings-Prince Edward is a community-based agency providing a range of client-centred services and supports throughout Hastings and Prince Edward Counties to individuals 16 and older.
 Services can be provided in the individual’s home environment, office setting or in the community.

-- Health Care Connect helps individuals find a family doctor.
+- Sign up for Health Care Connect to get on the list for a family doctor.

 - The Prince Edward Family Health Team’s Maternal Infant Child Program offers prenatal programs, child health programs, youth health programs, and breastfeeding support services.

 - Hastings Prince Edward Public Health offers free in-person and online prenatal education programs.